karkipra/VR-Space-Jam/README.md

     <li> After the game ends, it'll reset the scene.
     <li> To submit results, on Sidequest go to "Manage files on headset", then Android > Data > com.DefaultCompany.VRTEST > files.
 You'll find a "results.txt" files there.
 Press the floppy disk "save" icon and choose a location in which it is easy to recover.
 </ol>

+## Final Paper

+Results of our experiment can be found at "Final Paper.pdf"